Literary Sojourn Author Study

-In her excellent fifth novel, Clement (Prays for the Stolen) tackles homelessness, America's love affair with guns, and the economic despair of folks living on the dark edge of society.
+In her excellent fifth novel, Gun Love, Clement tackles homelessness, America's love affair with guns, and the economic despair of folks living on the dark edge of society.
 Pearl is a 14-year-old girl living with her mother in an old car next to a crummy trailer park and the town dump in central Florida.
 The car has been their home since Pearl was born.
 She and her mother are dreamers ("It doesn't take too long to figure out that dreams are better than life," says her mother), but their dreams don't spare them from tragedy when cop-killing charmer Eli shows up and woos Pearl's mother, coming between mother and daughter.
 Eli and trailer neighbors Pastor Rex and Ray are in the gun-running business, selling weapons in Texas and Mexico.
 When Pearl's small, insular world is shattered by an armed drifter, she starts on a dangerous path that will change the rest of her life.
 Clement's affecting and memorable novel is also an incisive social commentary that will give readers much to ponder.
 (Mar.) © Copyright PWxyz, LLC.
 All rights reserved.

 About the Club

 The Bud Werner Book Club meets once a month and is facilitated by Bud Werner Library's Circulation Services Manager, Michelle Dover.
 Open to anyone interested in participating, this club meets in the evening and is designed to be inclusive, supportive and meet the needs and interests of the group.
 No need to attend all of the discussions, just pick the ones that interest you!
 Group is limited to 15 participants per meeting.
 Sign up at the circulation desk, call 879-0240, or use the registration button at the top of this page.